StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering: Related Work

 \section{Related Work}

-We review KVQA with retrieval, KVQA with (multi)modal LLMs, and self-distillation, and position our contributions.
+We review KVQA with retrieval, KVQA with LLMs \ / MLLMs, and self-distillation, and position our contributions.

 \textbf{KVQA with knowledge graphs or retrieval.} Early datasets (FVQA \citep{Wang2016FVQAFV}, OK-VQA \citep{Marino2019OKVQAAV, schwenk2022okvqa}, KVQA \citep{shah2019kvqa}) spurred pipelines that integrate explicit KGs or retrievers, e.g., ConceptBERT \citep{garderes2020conceptbert}, MAVEx \citep{wu2022multi}, and KRISP \citep{marino2021krisp}.
-More recent retrieval-augmented systems such as Wiki-LLaVA \citep{caffagni2024wiki}, RoRA-VLM \citep{qi2024rora}, and EchoSight \citep{yan2024echosight} underscore the value of external knowledge, but also add complexity, error propagation, and maintenance costs, with limited transparency.
-Most of them still rely on answer-only supervision, fusing retrieved facts into hidden representations rather than supervising explicit, auditable reasoning traces.
+More recent retrieval-augmented systems such as Wiki-LLaVA \citep{caffagni2024wiki}, RoRA-VLM \citep{qi2024rora}, and EchoSight \citep{yan2024echosight} further demonstrate the value of external knowledge, but introduce pipeline complexity, error propagation, and maintenance costs with limited transparency.
+Most still rely on answer supervision, fusing retrieved facts into hidden representations rather than supervising explicit, auditable reasoning traces.

-\textbf{KVQA with large language models.} To reduce reliance on explicit KGs, large language models have been used as implicit knowledge engines: PICa \citep{yang2022empirical} shows GPT-3 \citep{brown2020language} can answer knowledge-intensive questions from captions; KAT \citep{Gui2021KATAK} and REVIVE \citep{Lin2022REVIVERV} add supporting evidence, while MAIL \citep{dong-etal-2024-modality} and ReflectiVA \citep{cocchi2025augmenting} explore reflective or adaptive fusion.
-However, reasoning traces in these systems often remain absent or weakly grounded, limiting interpretability and fine-grained control over how knowledge is used.
+\textbf{KVQA with LLMs \ / MLLMs.} To reduce reliance on explicit KGs, LLMs have been used as implicit knowledge engines: PICa \citep{yang2022empirical} shows GPT-3 \citep{brown2020language} can answer knowledge-intensive questions from captions; KAT \citep{Gui2021KATAK} and REVIVE \citep{Lin2022REVIVERV} add supporting evidence, while MAIL \citep{dong-etal-2024-modality} and ReflectiVA \citep{cocchi2025augmenting} explore reflective or adaptive fusion.
+However, reasoning traces in these systems are often absent or weakly grounded, limiting interpretability and fine-grained control of knowledge use.
+Recent MLLMs perform end-to-end image--text reasoning via lightweight projections \citep{liu2023visual, liu2024improved}, Q-Former-style modules \citep{li2023blip, dai2023instructblip}, Perceiver-style encoders \citep{laurenccon2024matters}, or cross-attention as in Flamingo \citep{alayrac2022flamingo, awadalla2023openflamingo}.
+Training typically combines large-scale caption alignment \citep{changpinyo2021conceptual, gadre2023datacomp, laurenccon2024matters} with visual instruction tuning \citep{laurenccon2023obelics}.
+In the IK-KVQA regime, their reasoning remains largely implicit and weakly supervised.